My Early Start

 It was only when I was a teenager that I start taking photos, not very good ones, but I loved it.
 I joined the school’s photographic society and learned about developing shots.
 I enjoyed going to the cinema and watching TV especially wildlife and adventure films.
 In the school library, there was a section that had leaflets on careers, and there were several pamphlets on TV production made by RTE.
 It was then that I realised that I wanted a career in film.
 But how was that going to happen?

 When my secondary school planned to move from the centre of Dublin to a southern suburb, I joined a hand picked group to make a film about the old school.
 It was the day in the life of its pupils and staff.
+See picture on right.
 It was so exciting as it was telling a story through a series of moving images.
 The challenge was to tell the story without any commentary.
 To me, this was a turning point as now I was doing something I really enjoyed and I was at last learning the craft.

 When my career advisor at school asked me what I'd like to do, I said, of course, I wanted to go into television and film production.
 He then just looked at me and shook his head and said that was very unlikely as it was very, very tough career to get into.
 The best course, he advised, was to go to university.
 So fortunately I did a degree in zoology, as this was another subject very close to my heart.
 I loved wildlife, I loved nature, and I loved exploring the outdoors.
 I had done that from a very early age living in the wonderful semi-rural and coastal headland of Howth, near Dublin.